 3. We’re used to tough love.

-We’re used to coaches and parents ripping us new ones.
+We’re used to coaches and parents who push us to our limits.
 And we’re our own worst critics.
-Tough love has helped us get our sh*t together and made us successful.
-But it can sometimes hinder our relationships.
+Tough love has helped us fight through obstacles and made us successful.
+But sometimes this makes us a little rough around the edges.
+Be patient with us, please.

 4. We will push you to be the best version of yourself.

-For years we’ve set goals and worked our a$$es off to reach them.
-We’ve had hard days, sore days, sad days, and almost-give-up days, but we’ve pushed through.
+For years we’ve set goals and worked tirelessly to achieve them.
+We’ve faced bad days, hard days, sore days, sad days, and almost-give-up days, but we’ve pushed through.
 And we love you, so we’ll push you, too.

 On you, on the relationship, or in an argument.

-Contrary to the belief that athletes are these emotionless, ‘jock’ or ‘butch’ types, athletes are probably the most sensitive people you’ll meet.
-Just see us after a conference title or a big loss.
+Contrary to the belief that athletes are emotionless and stoic, we’re probably the most sensitive people you’ll meet.
+An athlete will love you differently by being transparent with his or her emotions.
 We invest our talent and heart into our sports (and our love lives).

-9. We’re not good at admitting our fears or insecurities.
+9. We’re not always the best at admitting our faults.

 11. We will expect you to do your part.